foss-for-synopsys-dwc-arc-processors/legacy-arc-gnu-repo/gcc/src/gcc/config/arc/arc.md

     /* ???
 Can do better for when a scratch register is known.
 But that would require extra testing.  */ return ".p2align 2\;push_s r0\;add r0,pcl,%4-.+2\;sr r0,[2]; LP_START\;add r0,pcl,.L__GCC__LP%1-.+2\;sr r0,[3]; LP_END\;pop_s r0";
-  size = INTVAL (operands[3]) < 2 ?
+  /* Check if the loop end is in range to be set by the lp instruction.  */ size = INTVAL (operands[3]) < 2 ?
 0 : 2048;
   for (size = 0, scan = insn; scan && size < 2048; scan = NEXT_INSN (scan))
     {